This document provides guidance on implementation of the [[OCFL-Specification]] for how clients should behave when operating on OCFL Objects.

 For example, copying the object to new storage or validating fixity and finding nothing amiss.
 The

-make any assumptions about the contents of this directory but, if it exists, then its contents will not be
+not make any assumptions about the contents of this directory but, if it exists, then its contents will not be

 subject any validation processes.

-Forward delta differencing is a key, though optional, feature of OCFL that means that parts of an OCFL object version that are unchanged from a previous version are not stored again.
+Forward delta differencing is a key, though optional, feature of the OCFL that means that parts of an OCFL object version that are unchanged from a previous version are not stored again.
 This has the potential to significantly improve storage efficiency when objects have multiple versions, whether through ongoing curatorial action or the accessioning of updated material.

 When a new version of an OCFL Object is created from an earlier version and a client wishes to implement forward delta differencing, then the possible file operations are handled in the following manner (with reference to the state and manifest blocks of the OCFL object's inventory file):